AGawrys/MenuAPI/README.md

 a desired location.
 Type "git clone this_git_url".

 6. Once you have the code opened up.
-Go into the python interactive shell and type
+Go into the python interactive shell  (by typing "py" or "python" in the command prompt) and type

 "from MenuServer import db"

 "db.create_all()"

+ "exit()"

 7. I used postman (https://www.getpostman.com/postman) to simulate.
 Simply open up postman, make sure the param is your localhost (ex. localhost:5000/menu), you are on the "body" tab, with the raw button toggled, and have JSON/Application selected in the drop down menu below params.

+8. Run the python file from the command prompt with

+python MenuServer.py

-8. Choose the option on the side of the params (GET, POST, PUT, DELETE) and enter the corresponding link.
+9. Go to your postman and choose the option on the side of the params (GET, POST, PUT, DELETE) and enter the corresponding link.

 -To create menu write a desired menu name in the textbox